StoryChief enables you to optimize your stories for search engines and readability.

 Keyphrase in subheading: checks for use of the keyphrase in subheadings to the recommended amount.

-Link keyphrase: checks if the keyphrase is a link which is not recommended.
+Link keyphrase: checks if the keyphrase is a link that is not recommended.

-Text length: checks if text has the recommended minimum length.
+Text length: checks if the text has the recommended minimum length.

-SEO title width: checks if there is a SEO-title and if it has the recommended width.
+SEO title width: checks if there is an SEO title and if it has the recommended width.

-Keyphrase in slug: checks if keyphrase of more than half of it appears in the slug.
+Keyphrase in slug: checks if a keyphrase of more than half of it appears in the slug.

 Slug stopwords: checks if stop words are used in the slug which is not recommended.